eniac00/fihri/README.md

 # fihri
-dwm rice for quick installation
+dwm rice for quick installation (personal use)